Can you put a price on internet security? Well yes, you can, but it doesn't have to be a big one.

 As data breaches continue to worsen, one of the best expert-approved solutions is a password manager.
 It'll keep your passwords in one secure, easy-to-search app, allowing them to be as complex as needed without bogging you down in rote memorization.
 And it only costs a few bucks a month.

-The cheapest 1Password plan is the standard, single licence plan at $2.99 per month.
 If you have a few people in your household though, it's far better value to choose the family plan for $4.99 per month for five people (you can add further family members for an extra dollar per month, too).
-There are further fees for Team, Business and Enterprise 1Password accounts, too.

 There's no one-size-fits-all 1Password pricing.
 Instead, the company breaks their services down into five different plans with a different monthly price for each.

-The Teams plan covers small business teams, while the Business plan offers five times the storage and a VIP support team, while an Enterprise plan with a dedicated account manager and upboarding process is available for a custom quote.
+The Teams plan covers small business teams, while the Business plan offers five times the storage and a VIP support team, while an Enterprise plan with a dedicated account manager and onboarding process is available for a custom quote.
+Business accounts are currently free for 6 months, with 1Password extending the standard trial period beyond the usual 30 days.

 Here's our overview of all five plans, so you can easily compare the costs, features, and benefits of each.